aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 # AwsCommunity::Resource::Lookup

 This resource uses AWS Cloud Control API to perform a lookup of a resource of a given type (such as, `AWS::EC2::VPC`) in your AWS account and current region, based on a query you specify.
-If only one match is found, this resource returns the primary identifier of the resource (in the `AWS::EC2::VPC` example, the ID of the VPC), that you can then reference in your template with the `Fn::GetAtt` intrinsic function.
+If only one match is found, this resource returns the primary ID of the resource (in the `AWS::EC2::VPC` example, the VPC ID) and the resource properties, that you can then reference in your template with the `Fn::GetAtt` intrinsic function.
 Specify resource type search targets that are supported by Cloud Control API.

 ## Syntax